EndeavoringOrb/EndeavoringOrb.github.io/_pages/SCAI.md

 This is what the game looks like.
 ![Image of Overwatch 2](https://github.com/EndeavoringOrb/EndeavoringOrb.github.io/blob/main/files/fullscreen_training_room2.png?raw=true)
 The health is shown in the bottom left corner.
-The crosshair is always in the center of the screen.
+The crosshair is in the center of the screen.

+Overwatch 2 is a First Person Shooter game, basically the goal is to shoot other people before they shoot you.
+It's a little bit more complicated than that because there are different types of characters, and different gamemodes like capture the point, or escorting a truck through an area.

 Sensing Damage
 ------